 - Participate in one of the 4 events by Kids Impact Community

-- Register and attend the virtual event through the United Way of Greater Milwaukee and Waukesha County, featuring Reggie Jackson.
-(Ages 18 and up)
+- Register and attend a number of virtual events through the United Way of Greater Milwaukee and Waukesha County (Ages 18 and up)

 If your schedule does not allow you to attend one of the events above, there are other ways to honor and remember the work of Dr. Martin Luther King Jr. Just starting the conversation in your home with your family is step one.
 If you don’t know where to start the conversation, having books on hand (I prefer physical books over e-books) is a great way to naturally begin a conversation.
 Books breed questions.
 Questions breed knowledge.
 The title of the book or images can lead children to ask questions and from questions, a healthy conversation of our history and how we got to where we are today collectively.
 If you don’t have books on hand, there are no shortage of current events from the past year to start a conversation.
 Remember to keep conversations age and child appropriate.
 Parents, you know your child best.